jrehor/kcc/README.md

 ∞               /and this happens to be correct
 ```

-Unfortunately, we are not equipped to discuss what this is yet, but no worries, the answers are very simple and only few pages away.
-And it wasn't even all that fruitless, if you think about it.
-All you need to know for now is that `+/∞` makes a lot of sense.
+Unfortunately, we are not equipped to discuss what this is yet, but the lesson it wasn't even all that fruitless, if you think about it.
+All you need to know for now is that `+/∞` makes a lot of sense, and the meaning of it is very simple and only few pages away.

 ### remarks on style